 What he would do is to find unstructured work, part time work to cover his food expenses.

-In my dictionary, that is not “retiring” but somewhat of “semi-retirement” but I don’t want to spend time talking about these semantics with him.
+In my dictionary, that is not “retiring” but somewhat of “semi-retirement” but I don’t want to spend time discussing about these semantics with him.

 Working backwards, to save $100,000 over 8-9 years would require putting away $925 to $1040/mth.